KDahir247/UnityTechDemo/README.md

 # UnityTechDemo
-Currently familiarizing and learning  MagicOnion framework to implement it with custom server client and client server logic along side this project
+Going to implement basic networking gRPC with magicOnion where client can connect and disconnect from the server.
+(Starting)

 Self teaching on some of unity's packages and some other plugin.
+(Ongoing)

 Unity Packages using:
 Addressables,